francescobozzo/asa_project/report/01-agent.md

 \end{algorithmic}
 \end{algorithm}

-A belief set $B$ is udpated after every environment communication, it is then used to compute the desires set $D$ which is filterd to create the intentions set $I$.
-Finally the intentions set is used in combination with the belief set to create a plan $\pi$ to satisfy all the intensions.
+A belief set $B$ is updated after every environment communication, and it is then used to compute the desires set $D$ which is filterd to create the intentions set $I$.
+Finally, the intentions set is used in combination with the belief set to create a plan $\pi$ to satisfy all the intentions.
 The plan is then execute action by action $\alpha$.
-For every new information collected during the exectution the belief set, the intentions set, and the desires set are updated.
-After the update a replan can be done, during this phase a new plan is computed.
+Once the agent senses new information from the environment, the belief set, the intentions set, and the desires set are updated.
+After this update, the agent can decide whether to generate a new plan or stick with the current one.